-- Press the squelch adjusting mode, then press the / V key until the background noise disappears. - 2.
-Press the relation to start scanning channels programmed into memory and preset channels.
+- 1. Press the key to activate the squelch adjusting mode, then press the \(\int \) / \(\rightarrow \) key until the background noise disappears. - 2.
+Press the we key to start scanning channels programmed into memory and preset channels.
 "MSCAN" will be shown in the upper left corner of the display. - 3.
-When the HX400 receives a transmission, it will stop on the channel until the incoming signal disappears, then start scanning again. - 4.
-To stop scanning, press the 🖼 key.
+When the HX400IS receives a transmission, it will stop on the channel until the incoming signal disappears, then start scanning again. - 4.
+To stop scanning, press the wey.